Design Build Contractor vs Traditional: Which Saves 30% More?

 The Real Comparison: Design Build Contractor vs Traditional

 According to the Design-Build Institute of America, design build projects are completed 33% faster on average than traditional delivery methods.
+For a project that would normally take 12 months under traditional delivery, that means potentially finishing in just 8 months—saving four months of carrying costs, delayed revenue, and extended temporary space expenses.

 Cost Certainty